pybricks/pybricks-projects/remix/birthday-cake-cutter/index.md

 ## Technical Design and Safety Notes

 For the Arm and Knife to cut hard cakes, we design them with high torque.
-The opposite is true for the Candle Blower, which needs high speed and low torque for its fan.
+(The opposite is true for its friend Candle Blower, which needs high speed and low torque for its fan.)

-For safety, we use a plastic butter knife for the robot but if you want a big, sharp metal knife, you have to re-design the knife holder (and operate at your own risk!).
+For safety, this robot uses a plastic butter knife.
+If you want a big, sharp metal knife instead, you have to re-design the knife holder (and operate at your own risk!).

 ## Program